 What Is FedRAMP Compliance?
 6 Steps to Achieve Authorization

-The U.S. Federal Government has been promoting adoption of cloud computing since the Cloud First Policy was first developed in 2011 by the Office of Management and Budget — the main idea was to make information and information sharing easier, more accessible, and faster across federal agencies and to enhance communication between the government and U.S. citizens.
+The U.S. Federal Government has been promoting the adoption of cloud computing since the Cloud First Policy was first developed in 2011 by the Office of Management and Budget — the main idea was to make information and information sharing easier, more accessible, and faster across federal agencies and to enhance communication between the government and U.S. citizens.
 In 2018, Cloud First evolved into Cloud Smart, which provided further guidance for actually implementing security measures and procurement of cloud computing services.
 As these policies developed, so did the need for strong cybersecurity measures.
+As cyber risks grew to threaten governments as well as organizations, the U.S. government implemented measures to secure the federal use of cloud solutions.

-The Federal Risk and Authorization Management Program (FedRAMP) is a program housed in the U.S. General Services Administration developed to standardize the assessment, authorization, and monitoring of cloud computing services used by federal agencies.
-If you are a CSP or federal agency seeking to adopt cloud computing services, you need to be familiar with FedRAMP.
+The Federal Risk and Authorization Management Program (FedRAMP) is a program housed in the U.S. General Services Administration (GSA) and created to standardize the assessment, authorization, and monitoring of cloud computing services used by federal agencies.
+Cloud service providers (CSPs), SaaS companies, and other cloud providers seeking to work with federal government agencies need to demonstrate FedRAMP compliance, as do the federal agencies seeking to employ their services.
 So, what is FedRAMP compliance and what steps do you need to take to make sure you’re following FedRAMP standards?
-Read on to learn more.

 What Is FedRAMP?

-The Federal Risk and Authorization Management Program (FedRAMP) is a program developed by the U.S. government to standardize the security risk assessment, authorization, and regular monitoring of cloud computing services used by federal agencies.
-The program is housed in the General Services Administration, and operates in conjunction with the Department of Homeland Security and the Department of Defense.
-FedRAMP compliance guidelines also dovetail with technical guidelines for cloud computing presented by the National Institute for Standardization in Technology (NIST) Special Publication 800-53 and support federal agency compliance with FISMA and OMB Circular A-130
+The Federal Risk and Authorization Management Program (FedRAMP)’s mission is to serve as “a government-wide program that promotes the adoption of secure cloud services across the federal government by providing a standardized approach to security and risk assessment for cloud technologies and federal agents.”
+This program, developed by the U.S. government to standardize the security assessment, authorization, and regular monitoring of cloud computing services used by federal agencies is housed in the General Services Administration (GSA).
+FedRAMP operates in conjunction with the Department of Homeland Security (DHS) and the Department of Defense (DOD), along with other government agencies.
+FedRAMP compliance guidelines also dovetail with technical guidelines for cloud computing presented by the National Institute of Standards and Technology (NIST) Special Publication 800-53 and support federal agency compliance with FISMA and OMB Circular A-130

 What Does It Mean to Be FedRAMP Compliant?

-So, what is FedRAMP compliance in regards to your organization?
-You should know that any cloud service provider (CSP) that seeks to work with a federal agency must follow FedRAMP guidelines and achieve FedRAMP authorization.
-FedRAMP compliance requires an initial preparatory assessment, then a FedRAMP authorization either through the Joint Authorization Board or an Agency, and finally continuous monitoring of the CSP to ensure that it is maintaining FedRAMP cybersecurity standards.
+So, how does FedRAMP compliance affect your organization?
+The main thing to note is any cloud service provider (CSP) seeking to provide a Cloud Service Offering (CSO) to a federal agency must follow FedRAMP guidelines and achieve FedRAMP authorization before doing so.
+The difference between a CSP and CSO is that a CSP might have many service offerings (like AWS, Azure, or GCP), and the CSO is one or a subset of those service offerings.
+FedRAMP compliance requires an initial preparatory evaluation before a FedRAMP authorization either through the Joint Authorization Board (JAB) or an Agency.
+Finally, compliance requires continuous monitoring of the CSP to ensure that it is maintaining FedRAMP cybersecurity standards at all times.

 When Is FedRAMP Required?

 FedRAMP is required for any cloud service provider (CSP) who has developed a cloud service offering (CSO) designed to work with a federal agency.
-Whenever a federal agency shares information on the cloud, it must adhere to FedRAMP standards.
+Whenever a federal agency shares sensitive federal data on the cloud, it must adhere to FedRAMP standards.
 When an agency has sought a partnership with a CSP, both need to work together to achieve authorization.

 What Are FedRAMP Compliance Requirements?

-To achieve FedRAMP compliance, a CSP must conduct assessment, receive authorization, and maintain continuous monitoring of their cybersecurity measures.
+To achieve FedRAMP compliance, a CSP must conduct an assessment, receive authorization, and maintain continuous monitoring of their cybersecurity measures.
 What is FedRAMP compliance and how can you achieve authorization?
-Here’s are the basic steps and a few common FedRAMP acronyms:
+Here are some basic steps for achieving FedRAMP compliance.

-FedRAMP has compiled the documents and templates necessary for preparation, authorization, and monitoring.
-Once you have completed your FIPS-199 assessment, you will have more of a sense of which documents are relevant to your organization, but you should gather preparatory documents and templates here and familiarize yourself with the authorization path you are most likely to take, based on the data you’ll be working with.
+To begin the FedRAMP authorization process, an organization should leverage the resources already available, such as the documents and templates available on the FedRAMP site necessary for preparation, authorization, and monitoring.
+Once you have completed your FIPS 199 assessment, you will have a better sense of which documents are relevant to your organization, but you should gather preparatory documents and templates here and familiarize yourself with the authorization path you are most likely to take, based on the data you’ll be working with.

 2. FIPS 199 Assessment